 The moment your topic stimulates their thought process, your readers are hooked.
 This is a reason why choosing controversial stories makes popular infographics.
 However, make sure to deliver valuable content, no one likes click-baits, and they can ruin your credibility.

 Research topics on other sites and find out the most viewed content.
 Use the data and to create engaging infographics.
 For example, you can search most viewed YouTube videos and dig deeper to choose topics.

-You can use the titles of popular content in your infographic title to make it more captivating for readers.
-But, this is not enough; you need to create something worth sharing.
+You can adapt the titles of popular content in your infographic title to make it more captivating for readers.
+But what matters more is to create something worth sharing.

-Once you’re done with your topic, simply create a useful infographic.
+Once you’re done with researching topics and you’ve decided on the titles, the next step is to create a useful infographic.
 Remember, people have different definitions of “useful” content.

 In general, useful content has the following characteristics: